Ayehu/custom-activities/Office365/OfficeSendEmail/README.md

-## OfficeDeleteMailRule - Activity to send an email on behalf of a Office365 user.
+## OfficeSendEmail - Activity to send an email on behalf of a Office365 user.

 ##### DLL's to reference
 Microsoft.Graph.dll

 Microsoft.Graph.Auth.dll

 Microsoft.Graph.Core.dll

 Microsoft.Identity.Client.dll

 ##### Libraries to import
 using Microsoft.Graph;

 using Microsoft.Identity.Client;

 using Microsoft.Graph.Auth;

 You'd need to store the API specific information from the portal.